HL7/coordinated-registry-network/source/pages/crn-overview.md

     * Evaluate the effectiveness, quality of life and safety associated with differing treatment options,
     * Assess the effectiveness and quality of life associated with varying treatment options,
     * Provide a framework for clinical studies to be conducted within the registry, including industry-sponsored studies for pre-market and post-market regulatory activities, and,
-    * Allow healthcare providers to track surgeon volume, patient outcomes, and quality measures for quality improvement activities and fulfill upcoming Centers for Medicaid and Medicare Services (CMS), Physician Quality and Reporting Systems (PQRS) and maintenance of certification requirements.
+    * Allow healthcare providers to track surgeon volume, patient outcomes, and quality measures for quality improvement activities and fulfill upcoming Centers for Medicaid and Medicare Services (CMS), MIPS and/or APM requirements under MACRA, and maintenance of certification requirements.

 ###  WHT CRN Project Data Elements